Annmixiu/MTANet/README.md

 * [MedleyDB](https://medleydb.weebly.com/)

 After downloading the data, use the txt files in the data folder, and process the CFP feature by [feature_extraction.py](feature_extraction.py).

 Note that the label data corresponding to the frame shift should be available before generation.

+main.py is the main function of this project.
 ## Model implementation

 Refer to the file: [mtanet.py](model/mtanet.py)